-100 foot S.W.I.M.
+50 foot S.W.I.M.
 Buffer

-A stream segment on the subject property drains greater than or equal to 640 acres.
+A stream segment located on the subject property drains more than or equal to 300 acres and less than 640 acres.
 According to the City of Charlotte Zoning Ordinance, Chapter 12, Part 8- Surface Water Improvement and Management (S.W.I.M.)
-Stream Buffers, Section 12.804, Buffer Standards, streams meeting this criterion are required to have buffers of 100 feet in width, plus 50% of the Federal Emergency Management Agency (F.E.M.A.) floodfringe.
-The buffers are required on the applicable sides of the stream measured from the top of the bank.
+Stream Buffers, Section 12.804, Buffer Standards, streams meeting this criterion are required to have buffers of 50 feet in width on the applicable sides of the stream.